 Essential Oils: Because you don’t want to be eating vegetables and supplements constantly, essential oils are another way to introduce the benefits to your body.
 You can use a diffuser, or topically but they are not designed to be ingested, diluted, or added to food in any way.

-There are many different blends you can make.
-Check those out here.
-But for now, here are two of my current blends:
+There are many different blends of essential oils for detoxing your liver.
+Here are two of my current favorite blends:

 Liver Detox Blend #1